MS Island Escape: History

 On 3 December 2015, it was reported that the vessel had been sold and was on her way to Brest, France for dry-docking, to be renamed Ocean Gala.

 In February 2016, Ocean Gala was offered as a floating accommodation facility through the website Floating Accommodations, managed by US Shipmanagers, a Florida company and it was announced that the Swedish Migration Agency have signed a contract to use the Ocean Gala as an asylum hotel for 1790 asylum seekers.
 Initially, permission was sought for a 4 year stint 2016–2020 in the Harbour of Härnösand.

 Ocean Gala arrived at Utansjöverkets hamn at on 14 June 2016.
 A police report was filed against the owner of Utansjöverkets hamn by Härnösand Municipality, claiming the facility was missing ISPS classification.

 According to media, the compensation from the Swedish Migration Agency at SEK450/asylum seeker would generate SEK805,500/day if the asylum hotel was operated at full capacity.

-The Asylum hotel plans did not come to fruition and the ship was put back on the market for either sale or charter in August 2016.
+The asylum hotel plans did not come to fruition and the ship was put back on the market for either sale or charter in August 2016.

-To avoid increased costs for heating and since Ocean Gala did not comply with Finnish-Swedish Ice Class Rules, the vessel left the port 3 November 2016.
+Since Ocean Gala did not comply with Finnish-Swedish Ice Class Rules, as well as to avoid increased costs for heating, the vessel left the port 3 November 2016.
 On its way to Esbjerg, a short stop was made in Tallinn to refuel.

 The vessel was in Denmark and completed its five-year survey with class society DNVGL.

-After months off Suez as channel workers floating accommodation and calls at Limassol she finally passed through the canal on 2 May 2017, heading down the Red Sea, it was speculated she was heading to Alang for Scrapping.
+After months off Suez as channel workers floating accommodation and calls at Limassol, she finally passed through the canal on 2 May 2017, heading down the Red Sea.
+It was speculated she was heading to Alang for Scrapping.
 The next port turned out to be Khalifa, Abu Dhabi, for continued service.

 In March 2018, after spending several months laid up in Khalifa, she set sail for Alang, where she was beached for scrapping on 4 April 2018 at Kaya plot 103.

 Accidents and incidents

-In February 1988, a chiropractor named Scott Rolston murdered his wife Karen Waltz by strangling her and dumping the body overboard in order to make it look like a drowning.
-Karen was either thrown or pushed from the balcony oif their cabin and fell straight down into the water below.
+In February 1988, chiropractor Scott Rolston murdered his wife, Karen Waltz, by strangling her and dumping the body overboard to make it look like a drowning.
+Karen was either thrown or pushed from the balcony of their cabin and fell straight down into the water below.
 Rolston was later convicted of her murder.

 On May 25, 2006, Micki Kanesaki was murdered by her ex-husband, Lonnie Kocontes, while aboard the Island Escape.
 Kanesaki was murdered in the same manner as Karen Waltz 18 years earlier.